 Satisfactory performance on placement assessment, 2 years of high school algebra, 1 year of high school geometry; or MATH 140.

-Exams: Each exam will be worth 15% of your grade, with the final exam worth 15% as well.
+Exams: Each exam will be worth 45% of your grade.

 Course outcomes: The student who successfully completes this course will be able to do the following.